Lake District | Ambleside

 Stewart Park, Middlesbrough

-Stewart Park is a 120-acre park in Middlesbrough and there are llamas to visit there.
+Stewart Park is a 120-acre park in Middlesbrough, and there are llamas to visit there.
 If unlike me, you don’t like llamas, they have deer, goats and squirrels amongst other animals.
-We took peanuts to feed to the squirrels to entice them out for a photo or two, and it worked I love the picture I got of him holding the food in his ‘hands’ and the slightly blurred photo of the cute waterhen chick on the pond.
+We took peanuts to feed to the squirrels to entice them out for a photo or two, and it worked.
+I love the picture I got of him holding the food, and the slightly blurred photo of the cute waterhen chick on the pond.
 A word of advice – do not feed the geese.
 They will surround you!

 Share: